 Do you use x-ray?

 There is no x-ray unit in our office.
 Modern evidence-based practice does not include x-ray as a screening tool.
+The College of Chiropractors of B.C. does not condone screening x-ray and to do so is an infringement of College by-laws.
 There are only 3 indications for the use of x-ray in chiropractic practice:

 - recent history of trauma